This is a SUPER in-depth review of Shawn Josiah's Perpetual Income 365 software where I'll break down:

 2. Cut your losses, call it a day and abandon all hopes of making money online in the process

 Either way, if you're just starting out in affiliate marketing you are definitely a lot better off learning how to build a website that gets ranked in search engines.

 That way you get tons of daily, super-targeted traffic coming to you for free.
 Surely that's a smarter, better and safer way!

 Can You Make Money With Perpetual Income 365?

-While the software does a good job at creating optimised landing pages, you're still going to have to get traffic from somewhere.
+But it might not be as easy as Shawn likes to make out.
+While the software does a good job at creating optimised landing pages, you're still going to have to find traffic from somewhere.

 And not just any traffic either…

 Remember, you only make money when real people hear what you have to say and take action.
 That means you want to be sure you're promoting the right kind of products to the right kind of people.

 I hope it goes without saying, but spending a lot of money to spam random people with links to your landing page might not be the best long-term strategy…

 You're going to need an ad budget of $100's or even $1,000's to spend on solo ad vendors through sites like Udimi in the hope you can make more than you're paying out.